 Be aware of your mental state before the trip, both your mood the day of the trip and your overall mental state in your life.
-At recreational doses, most people find it fairly easy to control your mental state during a trip.
+At recreational doses, most people find it fairly easy to control their mental state during a trip.
 If you have sadness or conflict in your life, these feelings may arise during the trip, but typically in a very manageable or even cathartic manner.

 Note: in our experience, even if you are not in a happy place in your life, LSD can be a rewarding experience.
 Dealing with powerful loss, such as the death of a loved one or the end of a significant relationship need not, by itself, preclude an amazing experience.
-Psychedelics have been clinically shown to be highly effective at helping people deal with their own terminal illness.
-However, there is a significant chance that you will find these experiences impact your LSD trip, and you may feel deep sorrow, a profound sense of poignancy, or other powerful emotions.
-Therefore you should be in a mindset to allow those emotions to arise, live with them for as long as feels healthy and cathartic, and then actively cause them to move on as described below.
+Psychedelics have been clinically shown to be effective at helping people cope with their own terminal illness.
+However, there is a significant chance that these experiences will impact your LSD trip, and you may feel deep sorrow, a profound sense of poignancy, or other powerful emotions.
+Therefore, you should be in a mindset to allow those emotions to arise, live with them for as long as feels healthy and cathartic, and then actively cause them to move on as described below.
 You should be mentally prepared to accept these emotions without strong fear or anxiety, and simply accept these as being a natural part of any LSD experience, and a natural part of life itself.

 Unlike many drugs, on LSD most people can choose to change their mental state if they find themselves to be in a challenging emotional place.
 The first thing to do if you experience something emotionally challenging that you want to stop is to change things up: go someplace with a lot of light (preferably sunlight), put on new music, talk with a new person about a new topic of conversation, etc.

 If you are struggling, do not be embarrassed to ask for help.
 If someone else appears to be struggling, ask in a neutral way if they need anything.
-Someone sobbing during an LSD experience may be a indication of something not going right... or it may be a moment of grand self-awareness, which they will treasure forever.
+Someone sobbing during an LSD experience may be an indication of something not going right... or it may be a moment of grand self-awareness, which they will treasure forever.
 Never make an assumption about others' states of mind.

 You may also want to have Xanax or a similar benzo class drug on hand.
 Taking one will greatly reduce the psychedelic effect of LSD, as well as general anxiety.
-It is likely you can take one and take a nap to end you LSD experience.
+It is likely you can take one and take a nap to end your LSD experience.
 While it's worth having Xanax at hand, we have never been with anyone who has decided to use it.
-Changing music, conversation and/or location has always been entirely effective in helping people have have the acid experience they desired.
+Changing music, conversation and/or location has always been entirely effective in helping people have the acid experience they desired.
 However, those who are anxiety prone may feel less anxiety simply knowing that the option to end the trip is available, eliminating the need to ever take the Xanax.

 Interacting with others

 Never assume you know what another person is experiencing on LSD.
-It is common for LSD to cause people to believe to have deep insights into another person's mindstate, and these insights can be extremely inaccurate.
+It is common for LSD to cause people to believe to have deep insights into another person's mind state, and these insights can be extremely inaccurate.
 Therefore, always ask direct questions before making assumptions about what any other person wants or desires on LSD

-Warning.
+Consent.
 Sexual consent on LSD is tricky at best.
 At higher doses, the concept of even understanding a sexual experience may be impossible (during ego dissolution, sex may be conceptualized in bizarre ways, for example).
 Therefore, if sex may be on the table, expressly discuss sexuality prior to ingesting LSD and establish boundaries prior to a trip.
 LSD is a poor time to start a sexual relationship or extend boundaries with a new partner.
-Most people are not in a position to give meaningful consent during an LSD experience and the risk of causing or experiencing substantial harm as the result of an unwanted sexual encounter is real.
+We believe most people are not in a position to give meaningful consent during an LSD experience and the risk of causing or experiencing substantial harm as the result of an unwanted sexual encounter is real.

 One of the most common areas of conflict during a trip are romantic partners wanting different lengths or intensity of experiences.
-It's very important to either get on the same page by going with the more conservative experience (e.g., lower dose, not redosing), or to get on the same page by agreeing to have different experiences.
+It's very important to either get on the same page by going with the more conservative experience (e.g., lower dose, not re-dosing), or to get on the same page by agreeing to have different experiences.
 Avoid getting on the same page by pushing anyone out of their comfort zone.
 Remember, this is only your first experience and it is more important to have a positive connecting experience your first time out than to have an intense and entirely fulfilling experience.

-It is very common for people to have complex emotions around their relationship during an LSD experience.
+It is very common for people to have complex emotions around their interpersonal relationships during an LSD experience.
 While LSD may lead to significant insights, it usually takes many days after a trip to process the experience.
 An acid is not a great time to have a challenging conversation.
 It's also not a great time to make an unexpected marriage proposal.
 Focus on what connects you to your partner.
 If you start your trip believing it will be a connecting experience, and throughout the trip look for connecting moments, you will likely walk out of the experience more in love than ever.